 Smiles and frowns are the first way your baby relates to you.

-When you and your child smile at each other, it releases chemicals in your bodies, which makes you both feel happy and safe.
-On the other hand, if a baby is feeling insecure or stressed, there’s an increase in the levels of stress hormones in that baby’s body.
+When you and your child smile at each other, it releases chemicals in your bodies that make you both feel happy and safe.
+On the other hand, if a baby is feeling insecure or stressed, there’s an increase in the stress hormones in her body.

-Different chemicals interact with the baby’s nervous system in different ways, and even play a role in how the brain grows and develops.
-For example, high levels of stress hormones can interfere with learning and affect overall development and wellbeing.
+Different chemicals interact with a baby’s nervous system in different ways, and even play a role in how the brain grows and develops.
+For example, high levels of stress hormones can interfere with a baby’s learning and affect his overall development and wellbeing.

 No smile is wasted